 Students interested in pharmacy may want to consider earning certification as a pharmacy technician in order to gain experience in the workplace.
 Students are also encouraged to contact local pharmacies and inquire about possible volunteer or internship opportunities.
+Also, UCSB Extension offers pharm tech training (does not earn units toward a UCSB degree).
 Finally, the UCSB Pre-Pharmacy club also has access to some local pharmacy volunteer opportunities.

 - Adventures in Caring (aka Raggedy Ann/Andy) – e-mail: infor@adventuresin caring.org

 - American Red Cross Santa Barbara County

 - Arthritis Foundation Southern California Chapter

 - Big Brother's and Big Sisters, Santa Barbara